egeromin/image-captioning/docs/debug-constant-output.md

 single tensor with the number of time steps in the second dimension.
 Simply apply a custom layer that drops the first time step.

+**This update solves the constant output problem!** However, unfortunately most of the captions are still inaccurate and the predictions are poor.
+Still only a handful of sentences appear, and these *sometimes* happen to be accurate, but not sufficiently so -- there is only 1 example I've found to be convincing.
+The results seem a little bit coarse, as though more training would do the trick.

+## Increasing the training time.

+Hypothesis: increased training will improve the results.

+This is suggested by the fact that there's a handful of sentences that appear frequently, and so the results look quite 'coarse', as though only broad clusters have been identified.
+Increased training suggests we might be able to improve results.

+As there is more training, we still get certain sentences appearing very frequently, except that now it's different sentences.
+Is the randomization bracket too small?
+Training data should be shuffled, so this shouldn't be a problem.

+## Overfitting

+The paper quotes overfitting.
+Do I get much better results by running on actual training images?
+What does the tensorboard graph look like once training is complete?